 Every step away from suffering means a step closer to personal freedom.

-How to implement the Four Agreements and stick with them
+How to implement the Four Agreements

 Now, I know the struggle.
 You discover something that sounds awesome but then actually implementing it becomes difficult.
 We’re only human, after all.

 So, here are some tips to keep the Four Agreements in your life and to stick with them even in difficult moments.